Ayogya (2018 film)

-Ayogya is a 2018 Indian Kannada romantic comedy film directed by debutante S. Mahesh Kumar and produced by T. R. Chandrashekar.
+Ayogya is a 2018 Indian Kannada romantic comedy film directed by debutante S. Mahesh Kumar and produced by Chandrashekar.
 It stars Sathish Ninasam and Rachita Ram in the lead along with P. Ravishankar, Chikkanna, Saritha, and Sadhu Kokila among others in key supporting roles.
 The music is scored by Arjun Janya and cinematography is by Preetham Thegginamane.

 The film, based on a rural theme, was shot in and around Mandya district in Karnataka.
 It was released on 17 August 2018 across Karnataka, and received average reviews from critics.
 The Hindi dubbing rights was sold prior to the release of the film.

+Plot

+Siddha always loafs around in the village.
+He falls in love with a girl, Nandini and Siddha ask his friend Shamanna for advice.
+The latter helps him too.
+Shamanna helps him without knowing that Siddha's love interest is none other than his own daughter Nandini while Siddha doesn't know that Nandini is Shamanna's daughter.
+Due to the dominance and other bad ways of Bachchegowda who has been the President of the Panchayat in his village for many years, Siddha decides to contest for the elections against him.
+Will this "fit for nothing" man win the elections?
+What will happen to his love?
+This is the rest of the story.

 Cast

 Soundtrack

 Arjun Janya was brought in to compose the soundtrack and score for the film.
 This marks the first collaboration of Janya with actor Sathish Ninasam.
 Folk singer Anthony Daasan was hired to record the title track.
 Director-lyricist Chethan Kumar penned the lyrics for all the songs.
 The single "Yenammi Yenammi" video was officially released by actor Dhruva Sarja.